Kirkirillka/datacenter-recipes/DevOps_in_Datacenter/4_Automatize_your_Ops/README.md

   - staging/testing environment
     - 1 Debian10 host
   - production environment
-    - 1 Debian10 host
+    - 2 Debian 10 Buster hosts
-    - 2 CentOS hosts
+    - 1 CentOS host

 To make our life easier, we will use special syntax plugins for VS Code/ For the workshop, you should have some kind of virtual environment where we will play around with Ansible.